alexpt2000/4Year_Simulated_Annealing_to_Break_a_Playfair_Cipher/README.md

 ## Artificial Intelligence (2018)
 ### Simulated Annealing to Break a Playfair Cipher

+The field of cryptanalysis is concerned with the study of ciphers, having as its objective the identification of weaknesses within a cryptographic system that may be exploited to convert encrypted data (cipher-text) into unencrypted data (plain-text).
+Whether using symmetric or asymmetric techniques, cryptanalysis assumes no knowledge of the correct cryptographic key or even the cryptographic algorithm being used.

 ## Use CipherBreaker command line
 ```
 java -cp ./playfair.jar ie.gmit.sw.ai.CipherBreaker -help